logo

 SolarWinds Network Performance Monitor

-SolarWinds Network Performance Monitor?helps IT pros efficiently detect and resolve network issues before they can cause downtime.
+SolarWinds Network Performance Monitor helps IT pros efficiently detect and resolve network issues before they can cause downtime.
 It includes interactive network maps and automatic component detection, facilitating effortless scalability and alignment of critical processes.
-The application monitors response time, availability and uptime of SNMP-enabled devices, overseeing factors like bandwidth, delays and CPU usage.
+The application monitors response time, availability and up time of SNMP-enabled devices, overseeing factors like bandwidth, delays and CPU usage.
 You can configure alerts based on device conditions to focus on crucial network matters.

 The user-friendly interface gives a comprehensive network view, with statistical baselines for quick issue resolution.
 The NetPath feature simplifies troubleshooting by tracing the network path from source to destination, proving useful even when traceroute falls short.
 This performance monitoring tool is subscription-based but comes with a free trial.